prrvchr/HyperSQLOOo/README.md

   - Its operation with the new JDBC driver provided by the extension [jdbcDriverOOo][9] version 0.0.4.
   - The extraction of the database files contained in the **odb** file on connection.
   - Saving database files to **odb** file when closing it.
-  - To make **odb** files portable as they were with version 1.8 of HsqlDB.
+  - To make **odb** files portable as they were in LibreOffice / OpenOffce with version 1.8 of HsqlDB.

 - Many other fix...